 - Fenix HL60R

 Every hunter has their personal taste in their flashlight.
-You may prefer a super bright lamp or a one with a specific color combination.
-It’s good to keep in mind all the features that come in handy in a hunting scenario when you’re choosing your new headlamp.
+You may prefer a super bright lamp or lights with a specific color combination.
+It’s good to keep in mind all the key features that come in handy in a hunting scenario when you’re choosing your new headlamp.

 Headlamp vs. Flashlight